🛡️ St. Louis, MO

 Insurance agents specializing in landlord policies, fix-and-flip coverage, vacant property insurance, and umbrella policies for investors.

-In St. Louis, MO, landlord insurance policies typically cover the structure, loss of rental income during covered repairs, and liability protection.
-For investors with multiple properties in St. Louis, an umbrella policy provides an additional $1–5M of liability coverage across your entire portfolio at a low incremental cost — one of the best risk-adjusted investments any landlord can make.
+Landlord insurance (DP-3 dwelling policy) is essential for St. Louis, MO rental properties — it covers the structure, loss of rental income during covered repairs, and liability protection.
+For investors with multiple St. Louis properties, an umbrella policy (additional $1–5M coverage across the portfolio) is one of the best risk-adjusted investments a landlord can make.
+For fix-and-flip investors, vacant property insurance and builders risk insurance are essential during the renovation period.

-Work with a St. Louis, MO-licensed insurance agent who specializes in real estate investors and understands the St. Louis market's specific risk environment.
-Get quotes from multiple carriers — rates for landlord insurance vary significantly in Missouri, and an experienced agent can identify the best coverage-to-cost ratio for your portfolio.
+Look for St. Louis, MO-licensed agents who specialize in real estate investor coverage — they understand the specific risks of rental properties, vacancy periods, and renovation exposures.
+Get quotes from multiple carriers — landlord insurance rates vary significantly in Missouri, and an experienced agent can identify the best coverage-to-cost ratio for your portfolio.
+Ask other St. Louis landlords and investors for referrals.

 🧮 Calculators for St. Louis Investors